Ashton Kutcher & Mila Kunis Spotted At Whiz Khalifa Show, Justin Theroux Crashed Couple's Date Night

-Ashton Kutcher and Mila Kunis were spotted enjoying their time in Hungary as they step out for a date night last week.
-The power couple was spotted alongside Jennifer Aniston’s husband, Justin Theroux, watching Whiz Khalifa perform at the Sziget Festival.
+Ashton Kutcher and Mila Kunis were spotted enjoying their time in Hungary as they stepped out for a date night last week.
+The power couple was spotted alongside Jennifer Aniston’s husband, Justin Theroux, watching Wiz Khalifa perform at the Sziget Festival.

 Ashton Kutcher and Mila Kunis stepped out for a casual date night at the Sziget Festival in Budapest on Thursday, ET reported.
-The power couple was spotted sitting atop a scaffolding, having the best view of Whiz Khalifa as he performs on stage.
+The power couple was spotted sitting atop a scaffolding, having the best view of Wiz Khalifa as he performed on stage.
 While the two were snapped having a good time, someone seemed to have crashed their date night.

-The trio all looked casual in shirts and jeans especially Kunis, who sported overalls and white sneakers.
-Kutcher, on the other hand, looked laid back in his black jeans, graphic tee and baseball cap.
-Donning on the same style, Theroux looked ruggedly relaxed in a graphic tank and skinny black jeans.
-All three can’t seem to stop smiling as they watch the “See You Again” rapper perform.
+The trio all looked casual in shirts and jeans, especially Kunis, who sported overalls and white sneakers.
+Kutcher, on the other hand, looked laid back in his black jeans, graphic tee, and baseball cap.
+Donning the same style, Theroux looked ruggedly relaxed in a graphic tank and skinny black jeans.
+All three couldn’t seem to stop smiling as they watched the “See You Again” rapper perform.

 Ashton Kutcher and Mila Kunis enjoy a casual date night watching Wiz Khalifa perform in Hungary. https://t.co/nhqWesX6OR pic.twitter.com/WSfKVqCFfO